-Whether you’re a visitor or local, Macanese food is definitely a must try.
+Whether you’re a visitor or local, Macanese food in Macau is definitely a must-have.
 Macanese food is an amalgamation of the best of both Eastern and Western culinary delights.
-From Chá Gordo (Fat Tea, in English) to minchi, of course Macau is where to find the best Macanese food.
+From Chá Gordo (Fat Tea, in English) to minchi, of course, Macau is where to find the best Macanese food.
 Here’s our guide on the best Macanese food places in Macau.

 (See featured image above)

 APOMAC is a local association for the elderly residents of Macau who worked for the government.
 Being so, it’s usually populated by older people who enjoy hanging out in a familiar environment close to their former colleagues and friends.
 They don’t call themselves a restaurant, but more of a canteen.
 Though initially intended for the elderly, it is now frequented by people of all ages.
 APOMAC has some of the best Macanese dishes in town, including tacho and minchi for a cheap price!
 Its steak is also well-known.
 Bear in mind that APOMAC is usually packed at lunch during weekdays, so do book a table or your dishes, to prevent any disappointment.

 APOMAC GF 49B Avenida de Sidónio Pais, China Plaza Building, Macau, +853 2852 4325

 Hotel Lisboa is known for some of the best Macanese food in town for many years.
 It’s even the favorite of some local politicians and other people of note.
 Noite e Dia Café’s menu is full of yummy traditional dishes, including minchi, but also tacho (traditional Macau stew with chicken, pork, Chinese sausage, basil sauce, and steamed rice)!
 Codfish fried rice and Macanese style prawns are also a local must-have!
 The restaurant is open 24/7, so there’s no excuse for skipping this wonderful eatery.
 Browse through their menu and start drooling!
 For booking and more information, check their website.